Highway 148, Breckenridge

 Most of the dates of buildings come from the Canadian Inventory of Heritage Buildings (CIHB files at the Aylmer Heritage Association).
 Ownership in 1861 comes from the 1861 census and agricultural census.

-What is now the Davis farm (#1494) on the right side of the road was owned by James Klock in the 1860s.
+What is now (in 2000) the Davis farm (#1494) on the right side of the road was owned by James Klock in the 1860s.
 A low stone wall close to the highway was the remains of the 1870 barn.
 The foundation wall was replaced by a gabion wall (inside a wire cage) in June 2000.
+In August 2017 this in turn was removed during the widening of route 148.

 On the right, (#1508) close to the highway youll see a small barn made of squared logs (1870).
 Behind it is a large barn (1899) and a bit further on a farmhouse (1908).
 This was the Moore farm, settled by descendants of pioneer Dudley Moore.
 In 1861 Levi Moore lived here, with his wife Phoebe (Mulligan) and sons Joseph, John and Thomas, and daughter Olive.
 For many years the Kidder family farm, it has been owned by André and Chantal Quinn since 2007.